SoamyaAgrawal17/Recommender_System/README.md

 # Recommender_System
 SVD vs CUR DECOMPOSITION
 It implements both the SVD and the CUR Matrix Decomposition algorithms and compares the efficiency of both these approaches (In terms of space, time etc.).
-It also shows the instances where SVD is better, and instances where CURis better.
+It also shows the instances where SVD is better, and instances where CUR is better.
 The pseudo code for the algorithms can be found in the slides.

 Tips and Tricks: